-This kind of environment has unwittingly made so many children ripe for sexually sinful habits.
+This kind of environment has unwittingly made so many childrenripe for sexually sinful habits.

-When sexual sin is introduced to a child in a shamebased home, he or she is compelled to hide because there is no safety in being open and honest.
-Also, the chemical-fueled satisfaction that comes from viewing where Adam and Eve hide in the garden, blame the serpent, and cover their naked bodies.

-Internet pornography gives comfort to a child who feels no warmth from his or her parents.
+When sexual sin is introduced to a child in a shame-based home, he or she is compelled to hide because there is no safety in being open and honest.
+Also, the chemical-fueled satisfaction that comes from viewing pornography gives comfort to a child who feels no warmth from his or her parents.

-There are three primary ways children - all people, actually deal with shame: hide, blame, and cover.
-We see these reflected in the Genesis story
+There are three primary ways children-all people, actually-deal with shame: hide, blame, and cover.
+We see these reflected in the Genesis story where Adam and Eve hide in the garden, blame the serpent, and cover their naked bodies